 What to look for in a family photographer

 When you’re thinking about how to choose a family photographer, it helps to focus less on poses and more on how the experience will feel for your family.
+If you’re curious to see what images may look like from a session that focuses less on posing, check out this Hudson Valley Extended Family Photography Session.

 Some approaches may look different on the surface, but what matters most is how they feel to kids.
 Short & Sweet sessions, for example, might include a bit of guidance, but that guidance is built around playful prompts rather than stiff instructions.
 Kids are invited to move, interact, and respond in ways that feel natural to them — so the experience feels more like play than posing.